mika-s/RandomPerson/RandomPersonCli/Readme.md

 Default:
     Interactive mode.
-    If List or Template mode: 10 people, Norwegian nationality.
+    If List or Template mode: 10 people, Norway as country.
-    If Validation mode with SSN supplied as argument: Norwegian nationality.
+    If Validation mode with SSN supplied as argument: Norway as country.

 The options are case-sensitive.
 ```